LaJoKoch/SynthTextGerman/README.md

 + font state (curved, underlined, etc.): in `text_utils.py` line 400
 + text regions: in `synthgen.py` line 32, line 380 and line 681

-### The Rest of the README is from the original repository
+### The rest of the README is from the original repository
 Code for generating synthetic text images as described in ["Synthetic Data for Text Localisation in Natural Images", Ankush Gupta, Andrea Vedaldi, Andrew Zisserman, CVPR 2016](http://www.robots.ox.ac.uk/~vgg/data/scenetext/).